 I’m Matt Drankowski, AI-SDLC Architect and engineering performance consultant based in Kraków, Poland.
 I help engineering leaders in organisations where AI coding assistants and agents are already deployed, but delivery metrics haven’t moved in the way expected, and the ROI case is unclear.

-Access the Governance AssessmentEnterprise intake for 2026 is currently open.
-We begin with a 15-minute fit call to map your tooling stack, delivery metrics, and current bottlenecks.
-If there is a clear fit, I scope a fixed engagement within 48 hours.
+Enterprise intake for 2026 is currently open.
+You can start asynchronously by requesting the 2-page audit outline, or book a 15-minute fit review if the problem is already clear.
+If there is a fit, I scope a fixed engagement within 48 hours.
 No lengthy proposals, no retainer pressure, just a clear diagnosis and path forward.

 Yes.
 I build AI governance frameworks calibrated to UK and US enterprise requirements, covering NIST AI RMF alignment, UK DSIT and ICO guidance, OWASP LLM Top 10 security controls, IP and copyright exposure from AI-generated code, and audit-ready documentation.
 The output is a defensible posture your legal, infosec, and board teams can sign off on before enterprise buyers or auditors ask.